Forbidden Arc Editor

 Workflow Animation

-Note that defining a Forbidden Arc — after the fact — on a machine-learned network, will not modify that network.
-The arc prohibition would only become relevant when you perform learning again.
+Note that defining a Forbidden Arc — after the fact — on a machine-learned network will not modify that network.
+The arc prohibition only becomes relevant when you perform learning again.

 Import/Export Forbidden Arcs